melzoghbi/DataCamp/Labs/RestaurantRecommender.md

 ## Restaurant Recommender:  Recommend me the top three restaurants

-This experiment demonstrates how to build a recommend the top **three favorable restaurants** to a customer.
+This experiment demonstrates how to build a recommender system in Azure Machine Learning (AML) to recommend the top **three favorable restaurants** to a customer.

- This experiment uses the matchbox recommender modules in Azure Machine Learning (AML) to train a restaurant recommendation engine.
+This experiment uses matchbox recommender modules in AML to train a restaurant recommendation engine.

 ## Description

 In this experiment we are going to build a recommender system that recommend a customer three restaurant based on his eating habits.
 We chose to recommend top three restaurants to any given customer.
 The top three restaurants number could be easily modified by modifying the **Maximum number of items to recommend to a user**.